 The other inbuilt message that the YB can send is the emergency message.
 Again, setting it apart from a PLB, this only goes to the people you nominate online and not direct to emergency services.
 If something is really wrong, you’ve got to be hoping that amongst the people you nominate, someone is listening, has their phone charged up and is watching your back.
 This is one of the real sticking points in only carrying a device like a Yellowbrick and not a PLB also.

 The sleeker way of sending messages though, is definitely through another device such as a smartphone or tablet.
-Being an iPhone 5 user, I downloaded it for free from the Apple Store (it’s also available on Android).
-Once downloaded, you need to pair your phone with the Yellowbrick via BlueTooth.
-One thing I would say about this process is that holding the two devices in your hands at once (whilst trying to keep everything up off the sandy beach and away from the crabs and seabirds), was a bit of a juggling act – even though the YB is waterproof and shock resistant!
+You simply need to download the free app (iOs, Android) and pair it to the device via BlueTooth.
+One thing I would say about this process is that holding the two devices in your hands at once (whilst trying to keep everything up off the sandy beach and away from the crabs and seabirds), was a bit of a juggling act – even though the YB is waterproof and shock resistant.
 Once paired, I was able to stick the YB back into my backpack and send messages (both emails and SMS) just from the App on the iPhone.
 However, the device did ‘unpair’ itself after 15 mins, which I found a bit annoying, but this idle time can be changed to manage your battery life of both your smart-device and the Yellowbrick.

 Again, the joy of two-way communication, meant that my colleagues were able to respond and ask me questions.

 Unlike a PLB, a two-way device like the YB has two ongoing costs that you service through the same online login.
 These are costs for access and use of the Iridium Satellite network, not set by the device manufacturer.
-The current* monthly line rental is $12AUD.
 The good thing with YB is that this is not a contract – you don’t need to buy in for say, 12 months if you’re only going to be out adventuring for 2.
 The other cost is purchasing credits.
 For example a position report “ping” is 1 credit.
-There are different bundles and prices, but to give you an idea 200 credits is $30AUD – oh and these don’t expire.
+There are different bundles and prices, but to give you an idea 200 credits is $30AUD – oh and these don’t expire (as at 2014).

 Things that made me go, huh?